-Guidelines for submission of portfolio and clinical exam
+Guidelines for submission of evidence portfolio and clinical examination

-This document provides an overview of the skills, competencies, and capabilities a gerontological physiotherapist should demonstrate to be credentialed as an APA Titled Gerontological Physiotherapist.
+This document provides an overview of the skills, competencies and capabilities a gerontological physiotherapist should demonstrate to be credentialed as a Titled Gerontological Physiotherapist.
 This will be assessed via submission of a portfolio of evidence and a clinical examination.
-The submitted portfolio will need to demonstrate the full scope of practice of a physiotherapist operating at Milestone 3 of the APA career pathway, across the seven roles of the Physiotherapy Competence Framework (Physiotherapy Practitioner, Communicator, Collaborator, Leader, Health Advocate, Scholar, and Professional).
+The submitted portfolio will need to demonstrate evidence of a gerontological physiotherapist operating at Milestone 3 of the Physiotherapy Competence Framework across the seven roles (Physiotherapy Practitioner, Communicator, Collaborator, Leader, Health Advocate, Scholar, and Professional).